Anti-Atlas: Flora

-In the least dry areas to the west and the north, much of the land is covered with thyme, rosemary and other low-water-demand plants, such as argan.
+In the least dry areas to the west and the north, much of the land is covered with thyme, rosemary and other drought tolerant plants, such as argan.
 The quilt-like cover is endangered by overgrazing, and in the south little but thorn shrubs remain.
 The transition to the desert is gradual towards the south.

-The Moroccan citron is growing there, and uses as Jewish Etrog.
+The Moroccan citron is cultivated there, and used as Etrog in Jewish rituals.

 Human geography

 The Anti-Atlas area is a traditionally Berber region, inhabited by the Chleuh group.
 It is sparsely inhabited and there are no large cities in the area.
-The main town is Tafraoute, which has been described as "Morocco's Berber heartland."
+The main town is Tafraoute, which has been described as "Morocco's Berber heartland".
 Often the distances between one village and another are great, without any human presence in between.
 There are Neolithic cave paintings in certain areas of the range.

 The landscape of the Anti-Atlas is marked by picturesque kasbah (small castles) in many places in the region.
-In former times, the kasbah was important as a place of shelter and as a supply depot for kinsmen.
+During former times, the kasbah was important as a place of shelter and as a supply depot for kinsmen.
 Close to these settlements, terraced fields with dry-stone retaining walls cover the landscape.
 However, increasingly houses are vacated and fields are left uncultivated.
 With the continued migration from the land, the irrigation systems necessary for agriculture are also decaying.